Czara2324/cocktaildb-app/README.md

-# 🍹 Cocktail Companion App
+# 🍹 D'Bar Cocktail App

 A React Native app for discovering, saving, and creating custom cocktail recipes.
 Users can view drinks from an external API, favorite drinks, create their own using a form, and store them locally using AsyncStorage.